 Jake Ferentz, M.Ed., LGPC is the Director and CEO of LINKZ.
 He attained his graduate degree as a Master of Education in School Counseling at the nation’s highest ranked program, found at the University of Maryland, College Park, and obtained his licensure as a Licensed Graduate Professional Counselor (LGPC) through Loyola University.
 He received his undergraduate degree in Public Relations from the University of Maryland, College Park.
 He is also a graduate of The Ferentz Institute’s Trauma Certificate Programs Level I and Level II.
 Built from the foundation of bowman educational services, a tutoring agency servicing the Columbia, MD area for over 35 years, LINKZ has been a dream of Jake's since 2012.
 He has trained in Bowman’s Orton-Gillingham Plus, Visualizing and Verbalizing, Executive Functioning Coaching, MODELosophy, and Writing & Research Methodology.
 Jake and Liz Riggieri co-developed and co-taught Learning @ LINKZ’s Executive Functioning & Family Dynamics workshop series, and he has developed additional training courses in SAT/ACT test prep and virtual tutoring.
+Jake has also served as a guest lecturer at the University of Maryland, College Park, speaking on Executive Functioning & Solution Focused Brief Therapy to graduate students.
 While known primarily for his work in S.T.E.M. tutoring and Executive Functioning coaching, he has also worked extensively in advanced test prep (ISEE/HSPT/ASVAB/GRE) and college/career counseling.
 He has tutored, counseled, and mentored hundreds of students throughout his career, and continues to maintain relationships with families across the country.
 Through LINKZ, Jake’s mission is to help students and their families find success in the classroom and at home.